Power System Operation Corporation

 Grid Controller of India Limited (GRID-INDIA) is a division of the Ministry of Power, Government of India.
-The new name of Power System Operation Corporation Limited (POSOCO) is Grid Controller of India Limited (Grid-India) since 09th November 2022.
-It is responsible to monitor and ensure round the clock integrated operation of Indian Power System in a reliable, efficient and secure manner thus serving a mission critical activity.
+The new name of Power System Operation Corporation Limited (POSOCO) is Grid Controller of India Limited (Grid-India) since 9 November 2022.
+It is responsible to monitor and ensure round the clock integrated operation of Indian Power System.
 It consists of 5 Regional Load Despatch Centres (RLDCs) and the National Load Despatch Centre (NLDC).

-The load despatch functions, earlier handled by Power Grid Corporation of India Limited (PGCIL), have been entrusted to Grid-India (erstwhile POSOCO).
+The load despatch functions, earlier handled by Power Grid Corporation of India Limited (PGCIL), have been entrusted to Grid-India (previously known as POSOCO).

 History

-Central Government, through Ministry of Power in exercise of the power conferred by sub-section (3) of Sect 26 and sub-section (2) of Section 27 of the Electricity Act, 2003 by notification dt.
+Central Government, through Ministry of Power in exercise of the power conferred by sub-section (3) of Section 26 and sub-section (2) of Section 27 of the Electricity Act, 2003 by notification dt.
 27 September 2010 in the Gazette of India, notified that the Power System Operation Corporation Ltd (POSOCO), a wholly owned subsidiary of the Power Grid Corporation of India Limited (a Government Company), shall operate National Load Despatch Centre and the five Regional Load Despatch Centers, with effect from 1 October 2010.

-The subsidiary was set up on the recommendations of a government committee headed by G.B.
-Pradhan, additional secretary in the Union ministry of power.
-To make load despatch centres financially self-reliant and autonomous, the committee recommended independent and sustainable revenue streams.
+The subsidiary was set up on the recommendations of a government committee headed by Mr. G.B.
+Pradhan (additional secretary) in the Union Ministry of Power.
+To make load despatch centres, financially self-reliant and autonomous, the committee recommended independent and sustainable revenue streams.
 The move to separate the two functions is in keeping with the provisions of the Electricity Act, 2003, which seeks to separate commercial interests from load management functions.
-The Pradhan committee report had recommended setting up a separate representative board structure overseeing the functions of the five regional load despatch centres (RLDCs) run by PGCIL—the northern, eastern, north-eastern, western and southern regions at that time.
+The Pradhan Committee report had recommended setting up a separate representative board structure overseeing the functions of the five regional load despatch centres (RLDCs) run by PGCIL—the northern, eastern, north-eastern, western and southern regions at that time.
 The subsidiary was eventually made a separate company effective from 2 January 2017.